dwillis/hulse/README.md

 ## Tests

 Hulse uses `MiniTest` for development.
-To run the tests, do `rake test`.
+To run the tests: `rake test`.

 ## Authors